 Current Events Research and Discussion: Each student must select one news article, or several news articles covering one event, that he or she finds relevant to one of the topics covered during the course of this semester.
+Beginning in week 6, portions of class will be dedicated to discussing current event articles selected by students.
+Students will be scheduled to provide articles later on in the semester.
+A grading rubric for the current events research and discussion assignment is available on Blackboard.

-Instructions for completing current event assignments can be found on Blackboard.
-Group (Individual) Project: Students will be divided into groups to complete a project, covering the topics of "Geographic Awareness."
-Students may complete this project in groups of 5 or fewer, any may choose to complete the project alone.
-Instructions for completing the project are available on Blackboard.
+Group (Individual) Project: Students will be divided into groups to complete a collaborative project, covering the topic of the class's choosing.
+Should students not wish to work in a group, they will have the option to complete a portion of the project individually.